ethan-averbukh/Formula_1/README.md

 ## Issues

-1) Custom carousel display proved to be more work than expected and was scrapped for a more static table display.
+1) Custom carousel display proved to be more work than expected and was scrapped for a more static table display.  ()

 2) CSS responsiveness at different breakpoints not exact.
 Spacing between some elements is a little off.

 3) Selection from the menu's on the first selection triggers what appears to be a re-render of the entire application.
+   1) Updated: On section re-renders, sizing changes causing page to jump around.

 4) Contact form not sending data to excel sheet.

+5) Home page not displaying until Home Link is clicked.
+Possibly due to styling routing issue